 - (e) The student undertakes to pay the fee for the programme of studies and any other charges levied by the University in respect of the programme of studies and the provision of other academic services and facilities associated with the programme of studies.
-Students are expected to pay their fees, or make arrangements for the future payment of fees, at enrolment; - (f) The student undertakes to do anything else required by the University that concerns the student's following of a programme of studies, receipt of other academic services and use of facilities associated with a programme of studies; - (g) The student undertakes to be in attendance at the University; - (h) The student agrees to be bound by the University's Regulations. - 4.1.3 An individual is not enrolled as a student unless the University has received a properly completed University enrolment form that is signed by both the student and an authorised member of staff of the University. - 4.1.4 A student may be enrolled to a programme of studies on a full-time or a part-time basis subject to the mode of study being validated and available. - 4.1.5 An individual who is not enrolled as a student of the University shall not be allowed to follow any part of a programme of studies at the University. - 4.1.6 It is the responsibility of an individual to seek their re-enrolment as a student of the University, as the formal renewal of the agreement between the University and the student.
+Students are expected to pay their fees, or make arrangements for the future payment of fees, at enrolment; - (f) The student undertakes to do anything else required by the University that concerns the student's following of a programme of studies, receipt of other academic services and use of facilities associated with a programme of studies; - (g) The student undertakes to be in attendance at the University; - (h) The student agrees to be bound by the University's Regulations. - 4.1.3 An individual is not certified as a student until they have completed the relevant enrolment process as requested by the University and their enrolment authorised by a designated member of staff of the University. - 4.1.4 A student may be enrolled to a programme of studies on a full-time or a parttime basis subject to the mode of study being validated and available. - 4.1.5 An individual who is not enrolled as a student of the University shall not be allowed to follow any part of a programme of studies at the University. - 4.1.6 It is the responsibility of an individual to seek their re-enrolment as a student of the University, as the formal renewal of the agreement between the University and the student.
 The formalities for re-enrolment are the same as those for first enrolment. - 4.1.7 Re-enrolment shall normally take place on or around the anniversary of the student's first enrolment to a particular programme of studies.
-Re-enrolment is subject to annual deadlines, and eligible students who fail to attend for reenrolment may be deemed by the University to have terminated their enrolment, and the University's obligations to them. - 4.1.8 A student who has failed to re-enrol may be considered for re-admission to the programme of studies.
+Re-enrolment is subject to annual deadlines, and eligible students who fail to attend for re-enrolment may be deemed by the University to have terminated their enrolment, and the University's obligations to them. - 4.1.8 A student who has failed to re-enrol may be considered for re-admission to the programme of studies.